Introduction to Proximal Policy Optimization (PPO)

 1. Inability to recover from poor updates

-This might create a self-reinforcing loop that our policy might not be able to recover from
+This can create a self-reinforcing loop that the policy never escapes.

 The solution